The people of the many tribes living in the world of Horizon Zero Dawn.

 - The Snark Knight: Wherever she got her sass, it certainly wasn't from Rost.
-Sylens is particularly not amused as Aloy searches through the ruins of the Zero Dawn facilities, calling her attitude "whining" and childish "temper tantrums."
+Sylens is particularly not amused as Aloy searches through the ruins of the Zero Dawn facilities, calling her pain over her origins "whining" and her furious responses "temper tantrums."

 - The Straight and Arrow Path: She is skilled with a bow and can obtain several variations for different purposes throughout the game.

 - Thinking Out Loud: Aloy does this a lot, due to her Friendless Background.

 - Thank Your Prey: No surprise from a Nature Hero, Aloy apologizes to a Watcher after she kills it to stop it warning the other robots.Aloy: Sorry little one.